qlik-oss/corectl/docs/corectl_context_use.md

-## corectl context create
+## corectl context use

-Create a new context
+Specify what context to use

 ### Synopsis

-Create a new context

-This command creates a new context using the supplied flags and any relevant config information found in the config file (if any).
-The information stored will be engine url, headers and certificates (if present) along with comment and the context-name.
-The current context will become the newly created one.
+Specify what context to use

 ```
-corectl context create <context name> [flags]
+corectl context use <context-name> [flags]
 ```

 ### Examples

 ```
-corectl context create local-engine
+corectl context use local-engine
-corectl context create rd-sense --engine localhost:9076 --comment "R&D Qlik Sense deployment"
 ```

 ### Options

 ```
-      --comment string   Comment for the context
-  -h, --help             help for create
+  -h, --help   help for use
 ```

 ### Options inherited from parent commands